PEC-CSS/Coding-contests/Lockout_v2/Problem_Statement/ProblemStatement.md

     <span style="font-weight: 500">Memory Limit per test:</span> 512 MB <br>
 </p>

 **Abhilash - The Messiah of IIT Jodhpur couples**, decided to visit the college.
-After going to college he found out that students are randomly paired up and made to sit together, to avoid couples sitting together intentionally.
+After going to college he found out that students are randomly paired up and made to sit together, to not allow couple to hold hands.

-But wait, this is not as good as it sounds because IIT Jodhpur has $N$ couples and a total of $2 \cdot N$ students **only**, which means nobody is single.
+But wait, this is not as good as it sounds because IIT Jodhpur has $N$ couples and a total of $2 \cdot N$ students **only**, which means nobody is single :'(

-Abhilash being their messiah decides to make couples sit together.
+Abhilash being their messiah decides to make couples sit together so they can hold hands.
 The couples are numbered in order, the first couple being $(0, 1)$, the second couple being $(2, 3)$, and so on with the last couple being $(2\cdot N - 2, 2\cdot N - 1)$.
 In $1$ minute, he can make two people swap their places.
 See sample explanation for more clarity.

-Find minimum time (in minutes) needed by Abhilash to make all couples sit adjacent to each other.
+Find minimum time (in minutes) needed by Abhilash to make all couples sit adjacent to each other so they can _hold hands_

 <h3> Input Format </h3>